 But your credit score is only one of the factors considered when you apply.
 American Express will also consider your income, existing debts, number of recently opened accounts and other things.
 Make sure you are aware of what American Express looks for before applying.… read full answer

-The Amex Blue Cash Everyday credit score requirement at least 700.
+The Amex Blue Cash Everyday credit score requirement is 700, at a minimum.
 That means you’ll need at least good credit for approval.

 Other requirements for the Amex Blue Cash Everyday include a steady income and a Social Security Number, ITIN or passport (Amex can access your credit reports from select countries so you don’t necessarily need a credit history in the U.S.).
 American Express will also look at your expenses, existing debt, credit history and recent credit inquiries.